Fabian Williams • Occasional Superstar

 Fabian “Occasional Superstar” Williams is an Atlanta-based visual and performance artist best known for his fluorescent, symbolism-filled mural work depicting black cultural and civil rights leaders in modern and futuristic contexts.
 Williams is also known for his work depicting the seemingly state-sanctioned violence perpetrated against black men.

-Assessing and updating the Black Arts Movement’s centering of a racialized aesthetic, Williams’ vibrant and sometimes neony illuminated art interrogates both the liberatory and oppressive forces at play in black American life.
-In his entire body of work, Williams employs a broad scope of source material from commercial illustration, classic portraiture, and hip-hop iconography, to confront issues of race and the larger public’s oft uninterrogated consumption of black cultural icons and products.
-Williams’ early realist paintings were of the men who he played pick-up ball with on Venice Beach, California during his stint in marketing and design.
+Assessing and updating the Black Arts Movement’s racialized aesthetic, Williams’ vibrant and sometimes neon-illuminated art interrogates both the liberatory and oppressive forces at play in black American life.
+In his entire body of work, Williams employs a broad scope of source material from commercial illustration, classic portraiture, and hip-hop iconography, to confront issues of race and the larger public’s oft-uninterrogated consumption of black cultural icons and products.
+Williams’ early realist paintings were of the pick-up ball players on Venice Beach during his stint in marketing and design.

-Through his formal education, Williams cultivated an interest in realism, particularly the work of Italian painter, Carvaggio.
+Through his formal education, Williams cultivated an interest in realism, particularly the work of the Italian painter, Caravaggio.
 He also is stylistically inspired by the naturalistic works of Norman Rockwell.
 His series Rockingwell, an homage to Rockwell, re-imagines Rockwell’s depictions of America through a racial and pop-culturally informed lens.
-In much of his work, Williams often idealizes the seemingly ordinariness of black life and situates hip hop icons and everyday citizens alike in sometimes idyllic and sometimes imperfect postures.
+In much of his work, Williams often idealizes the seeming ordinariness of black life and situates hip-hop icons and everyday citizens alike in sometimes idyllic and sometimes imperfect postures.

 Fabian’s works have been featured at Art Basel, on CNN, Headline News, Great Big Story, in The Los Angeles Times, New York Times, Playboy Magazine, The Atlanta Journal-Constitution, and a host of other media outlets.